 Your about page should also provide value in showing people examples of what they can find on your site.
-Internal links are not only good for SEO health they can also help give the reader additional information.
-One of the easiest places to do this is in your about page.
+Internal links are not only useful for SEO health; they can also help give the reader additional information.
+One of the most natural places to do this is in your about page.

 Show the reader the type of help you are offering by putting links to some of your best content or the few that are the most helpful.
 When you provide them value from the start, they are more willing to stick around for more.

-You’re About Me page must engage your reader and allow them to fully understand what your site is about.
-The idea is that when they are done reading, they will want to follow you and read every word you have to say.
+You’re About Me page must engage your reader and allow them to understand what your site is about.
+The idea is that when they finish reading, they will want to follow you and read every word you have to say.